-Department of Accounting and Finance Accounting Specialization

-The program in Accounting provides the student with the background necessary to enter the professional fields of accounting and financial management.
-It requires a minimum of eight (8) accounting courses beyond Introduction to Financial and Managerial Accounting courses.
-Students preparing for a specific career in accounting, such as public accounting which requires a Certified Public Accountant certificate, may need to take additional courses beyond those prescribed.
+Department of Accounting and Finance Accounting Specialization ing for a specific career in accounting, such as public accounting which requires a Certified Public Accountant certificate, may need to take additional courses beyond those prescribed.
 See the head of the Accounting and Finance Department for additional information.
 Business students seeking the Accounting specialization must complete the following courses: